Frequently Asked Questions

 A Protected Geographical Indication (PGI) is one of three European designations created to protect regional foods that have a specific quality, reputation or other characteristics attributable to that area.
 It acts like a Trade Mark or ‘Appellation Controllee’ and stops manufacturers from outside a region copying a regional product and selling it as that product.

-The Cornish pasty was awarded PGI status in 2011 which means that only Cornish pasties made in Cornwall and following the traditional recipe can legally be called ‘Cornish pasties’.
+The Cornish pasty was awarded PGI status in 2011 which means that only Cornish pasties made in Cornwall and following the traditional recipe can legally be called and sold as ‘Cornish pasties’.

-A genuine Cornish pasty has a distinctive ‘D’ shape and is crimped on one side, never on top.
+A genuine Cornish pasty has a distinctive ‘D’ shape and the pastry edges are crimped to one side of the pasty.
+This is distinctive to and different from a simple pinched seal across the top of the pasty.
 The filling for the pasty is made up of uncooked minced or roughly cut chunks of beef (not less than 12.5%), swede, potato and onion with a light seasoning.
-The pastry casing is golden in colour, savoury, glazed with milk or egg and robust enough to retain its shape throughout the cooking and cooling process without splitting or cracking.
+The pastry casing is golden in colour, savoury, glazed with components of milk, egg or both and robust enough to retain its shape throughout the cooking and cooling process without splitting or cracking.
 The whole pasty is slow-baked to ensure that flavours from the raw ingredients are maximised.
 No artificial flavourings or additives must be used.
-And, perhaps most importantly, it must be made in Cornwall.
+And, perhaps most importantly, if made for a commercial purpose, it must be made in Cornwall.

 What does the PGI status mean for Cornish pasty makers?

-Since the regulation was published in the Official Journal of the European Union, Cornish pasty makers who do not meet the requirements of the registered specification and are not eligible to make use of the transitional arrangements, must take action immediately to ensure that their products will no longer carry the protected name.
+The regulation protects the authenticity of genuine Cornish pasties.
+Since the regulation was published in the Official Journal of the European Union, pasty makers who do not meet the requirements of the registered specification may no longer use the protected name.

-Trading Standards will be visiting pasty producers who label their products as Cornish pasties to establish whether the pasties are made according to the requirements of the registered specification.
-Producers that do not comply with regulation will either be required to adjust the way they produce Cornish pasties or to stop trading their products as Cornish pasties.
+All pasty producers who wish to label their products as Cornish pasties are verified by one of the official verification bodies to ensure that the pasties are made according to the requirements of the registered specification.
+Those who have been successfully verified are awarded certification, which permits them to use the protected name and the official EU PGI logo.
+Producers who do not comply with regulation will either be required to adjust the way they produce Cornish pasties or to stop trading their products as Cornish pasties.

 How do consumers know if they have bought a genuine Cornish pasty?

-PGI approved products will carry an official PGI symbol on pack.
-Bakeries who sell genuine Cornish pasties will show the PGI logo in their stores too.
+Packaged PGI approved products will carry an official PGI symbol on pack.
+Bakeries that sell genuine Cornish pasties will show the PGI logo in their stores too.

-Consumers should look for the Cornish Pasty Association’s logo as this is being used by the members to demonstrate that their product specification complies with the PGI standards and is the genuine article.
+Many members also use the Cornish Pasty Association’s logo to demonstrate that their product specification complies with the PGI standards and is the genuine article.